cetb-hack/cetb-hack/contributing.md

-- Hi My name is Vanshaj , this is my first pull request .
+- Hi, I'm  Vanshaj and this is my first time participating in HacktoberFest!  .